ChuckJonas/ts-force/README.md

 ## todo

-- move class `type` to decorator
 - reactor `Rest` class to be more testable (statics are bad mmmk)
 - add bulk API support
 - add RemoteAction support
-- Add ability for `ts-force-gen` to run from DX or meta-data package context
-- figure out how to configure `ts-force-gen` to exclude/include meta-data at a more granular level
 - Most robost authinication configuration (oAuth?)